Project Materials

 The role that these characteristics play in students’ academic performance is of particular interest.
 The ‘Big Five’ personality traits are conscientiousness, agreeableness, openness to experience, extraversion, and locus of control.
 They are referred to by the acronym CAOEL.
 These personality traits have an impact on students’ academic performance, either positively or negatively.

 As a result, parents, educators, psychologists, and counselors are all concerned about the rate of decline in academic standards.
-Big Five, also known as CAOEL, has thus been investigated in order to find potential solutions to the of underachievement among school students.
+Big Five, also known as CAOEL, has thus been investigated in order to find potential solutions to the problem of underachievement among school students.
 CAOEL stands for conscientiousness, agreeableness, openness, extraversion, and locus of control over experience.

 McCrae and Costa (1980) conducted extensive research on these characteristics.
 A high Conscientiousness score indicates that the student is self-disciplined, careful, thorough, organized, and determined.
 Low scores on this trait indicate indiscipline, carelessness, disorganization, and apathy.
 A student who scores highly on this trait is expected to excel academically, and vice versa.